 The observatory has hosted a variety of lectures.
 You can view the video of a presentation by clicking on the speaker’s image.
 Please help us continue this series online by donating to the observatory.
 View the event calendar for upcoming lectures as well as other observatory activities.

 Dr. Darren Williams – How Did the Moon Form?
 One current theory is that when the Earth was young – less than one-hundred millions old – a planet hit the Earth.
 If true, then the Moon might have formed out of the collision debris launched into orbit around the devastated Earth.
 Another theory is that the Moon was captured by the invisible hand of gravity without a collision.
-Are one of these correct?
+Is one of these correct?
 How are we to know?
 In this talk, Dr. Darren Williams describes what is known about the Moon and uses facts to debate the merits of old and new ideas for how and when it formed.
 Dr. Williams is a Professor of Astronomy and Astrophysics, and Planetary Science at Penn State Behrend in Erie Pennsylvania.
 In addition to teaching astronomy, he studies the climates, orbits, observable characteristics, and dynamical evolution of planets and satellites. © 2024

 Dr. Jim Spann – Auroras and Eclipses: What’s the Big Deal?
 This year (2024), we were very fortunate to witness a couple of impressive natural events: a total solar eclipse in April and a spectacular auroral display in May.
 What do these events have in common and why should we care about them?
 This talk, by Dr. Jim Spann from NOAA, explores the connection between these two phenomena, why we should understand and study them, and how they impact society.
 Dr. James F. (Jim) Spann, Jr. is the Senior Scientist for Space Weather at NOAA’s NESDIS Office of Space Weather Observations (SWO).
 He is a renowned space weather scientist with extensive experience at both NASA and NOAA.
 With a strong background in physics and a career dedicated to studying space phenomena, he has made significant contributions to the field. © 2024